Thomas-Cowie-Engineering/Python-Sort-algorithm-visualiser-app/README.md

 # 📊 Python Sorting Algorithm Visualiser App

-A comprehensive Python desktop application designed to visualize popular sorting algorithms and test user knowledge.
-This project was originally built as part of an **A-Level Computer Science Coursework** project, aligned with the **OCR Specification**.
+A Python desktop app designed to visualize 4 sorting algorithms from the OCR A-level Computer Science specification and test user knowledge.
+This project was made for my **A-Level Computer Science Coursework** .

 ## 📸 Application Walkthrough